Floydlang/floyd/Docs/Floyd script reference.md

 # BASIC TYPES
-These are the privitive data types built into the language itself.
+These are the primitive data types built into the language itself.
 The goals is that all the basics you need are already there in the language.
 This makes it easy to start making useful programs, you don't need to chose or build the basics.
 It allows composability since all libraries can rely on these types and communicate bewteen themselves using them.
 Reduces need for custom types and glue code.

 - **int**					Same as int64
 - **bool**				**true** or **false**